 14. OXIDISED TOE RING

 In a number of Indian societies, married women are expected to wear toe rings.
 The more expensive oxidised metal toe rings are your best choice if you are prone to becoming weary of a certain style and want to create your own collection of toe rings.
+This is one of types of oxidised jewellery.

 15. OXIDISED PIERCINGS